Kiryl-HH/ai-case-study/README.md

 ## Recommendations

-### By diversifying into these areas, Darktrace can address emerging cybersecurity challenges and capitalize on growing market opportunities.
+### By diversifying into these areas, Darktrace can address emerging cybersecurity challenges and capitalize on growing market opportunities

 1. Extended Detection and Response (XDR):
 > Rationale: The XDR market is projected to grow from $1.7 billion in 2023 to $8.8 billion by 2028, at a CAGR of 38.4%, indicating a significant demand for integrated security solutions.